TN-Holdings-LLC/psf-zero/docs/findings/compile-time.md

 show occasional external contention: report medians, not means, and don't read a single long run's mean as the number.

-**PSF-Zero's relative spread is the largest of the three, not the smallest.** An earlier read of this run's raw std/mean ratios suggested PSF-Zero was the most stable; that doesn't hold up under a scale-independent measure.
-IQR-to-median is 6.1% for Qiskit, 1.8% for TKET, and **14.9% for PSF-Zero** — PSF-Zero's absolute timings are smallest (sub-millisecond), so a small absolute jitter is a proportionally larger fraction of its own median.
-The earlier claim that PSF-Zero showed "the tightest distribution" is corrected here: on a relative basis it does not, though its absolute time and absolute spread are both still the smallest of the three.
+**"Most stable" depends on which measure you mean, and both are worth having.**
+By absolute spread, PSF-Zero is tightest: its IQR is about 0.07 ms, against roughly 0.46 ms for Qiskit and 0.76 ms for TKET — PSF-Zero varies by the least wall-clock time, full stop.
+By spread relative to each engine's own typical time (IQR ÷ median), the ranking flips: 1.8% for TKET, 6.1% for Qiskit, **14.9% for PSF-Zero** — PSF-Zero's run-to-run jitter is a larger fraction of its own (very small) typical time.
+Neither number is wrong; they answer different questions.
+If what matters is how many milliseconds of wall-clock uncertainty a call adds to a budget, PSF-Zero's absolute figure is the one to use, and it's the smallest of the three by a wide margin.
+If what matters is how predictable an engine's time is relative to itself — useful for, say, estimating from one measurement how far off the next one could land — the relative figure is the more informative one, and there PSF-Zero is the least predictable of the three, precisely because there's so little typical time for a fixed absolute jitter to hide inside.
+Both are stated here rather than picking one as "the" stability number.

 **What this experiment does and doesn't establish.** It's a real, if narrow, model of the fixed-ansatz-repeated-compile shape a variational loop has, and on it PSF-Zero is